jakob-hede/audio_in_incus_lxd_lxc_container/README.md

 I have not tried Wayland, but there is this guide:
 [LXD Containers for Wayland GUI Apps](https://blog.swwomm.com/2022/08/lxd-containers-for-wayland-gui-apps.html)

-The pipewire socket doe not work alone.
+The pipewire socket does not work alone.
 It needs the pulseaudio socket as well.
-The only difference I have observed is that it allows the pipewire-utility pw-play to work.
+The only difference I have observed is that it allows the pipewire-utility `pw-play` to work.
-This I take to indicate that _a pipewire API_ is working, and that this might enable other apps to use this API.
+This I take to indicate that _a pipewire API-ish_ is working, and that this might enable other apps to use this API.

 I struggled quite to get this working.
 Now it seems so simple ...